-The overall goal of OpenRTB is to create a lingua franca for communicating between buyers and sellers.
+The overall goal of OpenRTB is and has been to create a lingua franca for communicating between buyers and sellers.
 The intent is not to regulate exactly how each business operates.
 As a project, we aim to make integration between parties easier, so that innovation can happen at a deeper-level at each of the businesses in the ecosystem.